davidbrucetn/nss-capstone-frontend-dwb/README.md

 	1. Register and login users
 	2. Save user profile info
 	3. Search restaurants by four of three different options:
-	   - Outdoor Seating
+	   * Outdoor Seating
-	   - Delivery
+	   * Delivery
-	   - Take Out
+           * Take Out
-	   - Drive Through
-	   - Save Restaurant to Collection with notes and/or PPE boolean.
+	   * Save Restaurant to Collection with notes and/or PPE boolean.

 Features that are Stretch Goals:
 	Save user picture and any other ideas for enhancements that come up in development.